 Endometriosis treatment can be pursued a couple different ways, generally either through medication and/or surgery.
 A common type of medication used in endometriosis treatment is hormonal birth control, such as the hormonal IUD or the pill.

 The birth control pill’s main use may be pregnancy prevention, but did you know endometriosis and birth control sometimes work well together?
-If you have severe pain, abdominal cramps or other discomfort during your period as a result of endometriosis, your doctor might prescribe you an extended or continuous-cycle combined birth control pill to delay or prevent your period.
+If you have severe pain, abdominal cramps or other discomfort during your period as a result of endometriosis, your healthcare provider might prescribe you an extended or continuous-cycle combined birth control pill to delay or prevent your period.

-Extended-cycle birth control pills, such as Seasonique and LoSeasonique, allow you to control your period so that it only happens four times per year.
+Extended-cycle birth control pills, such as Seasonique® and LoSeasonique®, allow you to control your period so that it only happens four times per year.
 This means you’ll deal with issues such as pain, cramps and other discomfort less frequently.

 The continuous-cycle birth control pill goes even further, allowing you to continually stop your period.
 This type of pill uses a combination of levonorgestrel and ethinyl estradiol to prevent ovulation and prevent you from having a period.